 When I'm not creating you can usually find me by the sea, surfing, diving or just watching the patterns in the water.
 The ocean landscape is an endless source of inspiration to me, and aquatic themes run throughout most of my work.
 In 2012 my love of surfing also inspired me to create Chapman at Sea, a line of utilitarian style surfboard bags and beach bags.

 You could say Chapman at Sea is my "day job" now, but I still find time to draw and paint.
-Most recently I've been producing a line of acrylic paintings, exploring the connection between the ocean and the desert.
+Most recently I've been working on my "Jungle Coast" series, a collection of large scale works inspired by the coastal landscape I call home.

 You might be wondering why this website is called jewelwing.com when my name is Tasha.
 Here's the story: A long time ago, back when the internet was just being born (or maybe slightly after that) a little girl's especially tech savvy father asked her if she'd like to have a website of her own to show her artwork.
 He told her to choose a name for the website and, being a little girl, she thought of butterflies, fairies and pretty things that little girls like.
 The ebony jewelwing is a type of damselfly and when pinkprincessfairy.com didn't work out, jewelwing.com was born.
 It's been the home of my online portfolio for so many years, whole life really, that it would feel strange to change it at this point, so jewelwing.com is where my work will always be found.